 Months between March to November are the best to visit Pahalgam because the climate is great to wander and explore the place.

 While the whole year is great to plan a visit Pahalgam, if winter months don't suit you then avoid travelling between December and January, amid an extremely cold climate.
 It can be risky as you might have to face blocked roads due to heavy snowfall.

 Set at an altitude of 2100 meters above the sea level, Pahalgam remained an unexplored place by the outer world for a considerable time and this way, it guarded its mesmerizing beauty.

-For many centuries, Pahalgam tended to the nomadic and cattle owners who would often visit the place so that their cattle can graze in its green pastures.
-Due to this reason, Pahalgam was also referred to as the ‘Valley of Shepherds’.
+For many centuries, Pahalgam tended to the nomadic and cattle owners who would often visit the place so that their cattle could graze in its green pastures.
+Due to this reason, Pahalgam was also referred to as the Valley of Shepherds.

 Kashmir along with its towns like Pahalgam became a part of the Union of India with the treaty of accession that was signed between the two in 1947.
-During all this political turmoil, Pahalgam remained a passive witness and after India’s independence, Pahalgam developed as a tourist spot for its unexplored and exotic avenues.
+During all this political turmoil, Pahalgam remained a passive witness and after India’s independence, it developed as a tourist spot for its unexplored and exotic avenues.

 By Train.
 Pahalgam also doesn’t have any railway station.
-The nearest railway station is situated at a distance of 80 km away in Srinagar.
+The nearest railway station is situated at a distance of 80 km, in Srinagar.
 Trains from all the major cities and states arrive here.
 After deboarding, one may take the locally available transport such as intra-state tourist buses or taxis to reach the desired location in Pahalgam.